Atlanta Pedestrian Injury Lawyers

 Of all the parties that use Georgia’s roadways, pedestrians are, by far, the most vulnerable.
 This is because pedestrians have no protection in a collision with a vehicle.
 Even a low-speed impact from a motorcycle or bicycle can cause serious injuries.
 The results of a pedestrian accident are usually devastating, drastically changing a person's life on physical, emotional, and financial levels.
 Although the road to recovery is a challenging one, compensation from the negligent party that caused the accident can help the victim, and his or her family, recover.

-If your family member has been injured or killed in a pedestrian accident, you need the representation of an experienced attorney.
+If your family member has been injured or killed in an Atlanta pedestrian accident, you need the representation of an experienced Atlanta personal injury attorney.
 For over 30 years, Grant Law Office has been successfully representing Atlanta-area injury victims, winning them substantial verdicts and settlements.
 Call us today for a free consultation at (404) 995-3955.

 Pedestrian Law in Georgia